jordibisbal/maybe-php/resources/documentation/Maybe.md

 ![](TagReasonClassDiagram.png)

-## resolve(...$parameters): Either
+## resolve(...$parameters): Maybe

-Forces an optional to be resolved, return itself but on Deferred, an *Either* from its callable execution return value is returned.
+Forces an optional to be resolved, return itself but on Deferred, an *Maybe* from its callable execution return value is returned.

-If any *$parameter* is given, a new *Either* with such parameters is used on resolve, this is syntactic sugar so new two statement are equivalent.
+If any *$parameter* is given, a new *Maybe* with such parameters is used on resolve, this is syntactic sugar so new two statement are equivalent.
 ```
     $deferred->with(42)->resolve();